Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 ## Rules

 **Required**
-- UNEDITED REAL-TIME FULL SCREEN RECORDINGS using [ORIGINAL PFA V1.1.0](http://kaleidonkep99.altervista.org/pfamirror/index.html) showing all 128 keys in PFA w/ audio.
-No camera recordings.
+- UNEDITED REAL-TIME FULL SCREEN RECORDINGS using [ORIGINAL PFA V1.1.0](http://kaleidonkep99.altervista.org/pfamirror/index.html) showing all 128 keys in PFA.
-- If you cannot record audio and/or must use a camera, you MUST talk to me and get permission to do so first.
 - 1 run per MIDI per CPU (Means you could submit 12 runs if you have 2 CPUs that are listed in Provision 1!)

 **Suggested**
+- Use a screen recorder & record audio
+- Enable PFA's FPS counter
 - 720p+ resolution, 60 FPS
 - 0.05 note speed (0.025 for Tartarus)
 - Use LoudMax